recursionlab/Recursive-Intelligence-Expansion-1/volumes/J.md

 -----
 ## <a name="_toc194310050"></a>**Temporal Debt Cascades**
 A paradoxical economic phenomenon in which speculative investments accumulate recursive liabilities across multiple temporal frames.
 Temporal Debt Cascades occur when future speculative value is continually leveraged against unresolved obligations, resulting in a collapse of perceived worth.
-Ethical governance systems like the Recursive Sovereignty Framework (RSF) are often deployed to mitigate these cascades.

 -----
 ## <a name="_toc194310051"></a>**Resonant Resource Pools**